Do you ever ask yourself the question, who is training who?

-As animal trainers we have some pros to this and one of them is that we will see our animals again unless we decide differently.
-We have something in common and that’s when the roles are turned around.
-Who gets trained or who has the control?
-Its common business in animal training.
+Who gets trained and who has the control?
+It’s common business in animal training.
 It happens in front of your eyes without you even noticing.
-I was amazed how killer whales do this when working with them.
-They could grasp you away from your goal and get to the point where they had you doing what they wanted.
-I’ve never seen this happening with other animals although elephants come very close.
+I was amazed how killer whales do it when I was working with them.
+They could grasp you away from your goal and get to the point where they had you doing exactly what they wanted.
+Elephants are another species that come very close to doing this too.

 The trainers at our elephant stable told me that elephants plan ahead.
-It was interesting to hear because what would they plan ahead?
-Would they plan how they could get the best reinforcement out of me or not?
-I once did a recall training with our big Asian Bull, his name is Tonsak.
-He is a 4000+ kg 19-year-old bull.
-We have various pens we house him in and time by time he will be in the herd.
+It was interesting to hear and what I wanted to know was what they could plan?
+Would they plan how they could get the best reinforcement out of me?
+Or would they plan not to cooperate at all?
+I once did a recall training session with our big Asian Bull, his name is Tonsak.
+He is a 4000+ kg and 19 years old.
+We have various pens we house him in, and time to time he will be in with the herd.
 At one point he was in one of the big pens so I decided to try a recall with him.
-I wanted a little bit of a challenge there for I tried to sneak up on him but how quiet I can be he discovered me to soon.
-I had some enrichment with me what was made for elephants.
-Big feeder boxes, they were not small.
-Almost impossible to hide.
+I wanted a little bit of a challenge and tried sneaking up on him pre-session, but however quiet I was, he discovered me too soon.
+I had some enrichment with me made for elephants -some big feeder boxes, almost impossible to hide.
 He saw me coming and I couldn’t make a detour.
-Trying to pretend nothing would happen with my big enrichment devices I sat down while he came to me and just stared.
-What he was thinking I don’t know but he definitely knew that I was going to give him something.
-I also brought the recall device with me, a small djembe.
-If the elephants are as smart as they say they are then he knew what I was up to.
-I waited and waited to a point where he turned around and walked another way but he stopped after 5 meters.
-It looked like he was still focussed on me but I wasn’t sure.
+Trying to pretend nothing would happen with my big enrichment devices, I sat down while he came to me and simply stared.
+What he was thinking I don’t know, but he definitely knew that I was going to give him something.
+I also brought the recall device with me, a small african drum.
+If the elephants are as smart as they say they are, then he knew what I was up to.
+I waited and waited to a point where he turned around and walked the other way but he stopped after 5 meters.
+It looked like he was still focused on me, but I wasn’t sure.
 I decided to give a recall and reinforce with the enrichment devices I brought with me, this was the moment where I confirmed to myself, I just got trained by Tonsak.

 We have to pay close attention to the animals we train.
 We have to pick up on our responses to the animals and our patterns.
-I mean an animal that stays in control and gets the exact same reinforcement after the exact same time over and over again will become bored sooner then later.
-When the animal turns away and want to leave because its boring, some of us will decide to call the animal back right away.
-This breaks the reinforcing pattern and could be higher in reinforcement for the animal because of the variation and the different attention that is given to the animal at that moment.
-There are plenty more examples but I hope you get what I mean.
+I mean, an animal that stays in control and gets the exact same reinforcement, after the exact same time over and over again, will become bored sooner rather than later.
+When the animal turns away and wants to leave because its boring, some of us will decide to call the animal back right away.
+This breaks the reinforcing pattern and could be higher in reinforcement for the animal, because of the variation and the different attention that is given to the animal at that moment.
+There are plenty more examples but I hope this explains it.

-Letting animals train us can be done on purpose as well.
+Letting animals train us can also be done on purpose.
 Working for a couple of years with killer whales I learned how to do this.
 At this point I was working with Orcas in Spain.
-They had two magnificent playful animals in their group, Kohanna and Skyla.
+They had two magnificent animals in their group, Kohanna and Skyla.
 They loved playing and were engaged quickly in doing so.
 I passed the windows and they swam with me, I looked at them and stopped.
-They stopped swimming and stayed with me without me asking to do so.
-I found some leaves in a nearby garden.
-I thought what can I do with those leaves.
-I slid them along the window.
+They stopped swimming and stayed with me, without me asking them to do so.
+I had found some leaves in a nearby garden and use them to slide along the window as some enrichment.
 They started to open their mouth and make noises.
-They squirted at it and I moved them right after.
-They discovered that they can make me move the leaves around.
-I tried my hardest to be as creative as I can be but it wasn’t an easy task.
-After 20 minutes playing I had to leave them but what an interesting experience.
-The animals were with me all the time it was an amazing experience I never forget.
+They squirted at it and I moved them each time they did.
+They discovered that they could make me move the leaves around.
+I tried my hardest to be as creative as I could, but it wasn’t an easy task.
+After 20 minutes playing, I had to leave them, but what an amazing, and interesting, experience to have had with the girls.

-We trainers have to observe and acknowledge quick enough who has the lead in our sessions.
-This for the progression of learning but also for the safety of ourselves.
-Animals are very observant as well and they are smarter then we think.
-If we look at it from the A-B-C standpoint the elephants that left is is the (A) signal, the trainers calling him back is (B) behaviour, the trainers reinforcing him right after is (C) reinforcement.
+We trainers have to observe and acknowledge quickly who has the lead in our sessions.
+This is not only for the progression of learning, but also for the safety of ourselves.
+Animals are very observant and are a lot smarter then we think.
+If we look at it from the A-B-C standpoint, the elephant that left is the (A) signal, the trainers calling him back is (B) behaviour, the trainers reinforcing him right after is (C) reinforcement.
 Its not easy to recognise but if you know it you can solve it.

-So ask yourself ones in a while who is training who here?
+So ask yourself once in a while, who is training who here?

-If we become very good at recognizing these behaviors we can have more outside the box training sessions and let the animals train us instead on purpose.
-Training becomes play all of a sudden and this will strengthen our relationships.
+If we become very good at recognising these behaviours we can have more ‘outside the box’ training sessions and let the animals train us on purpose instead.
+All of a sudden, training becomes play and this will only strengthen our relationships.
 At this point we just have to be creative and not fall in patterns.
-Animals love to play as we all know!
+As we all know, animals love to play!